150 Participants Needed

 The trial protocol does not specify if you must stop taking all current medications, but there are specific 'washout' periods (time without taking certain medications) for chemotherapy, monoclonal antibody therapies, and some hormonal therapies.
 If you have hormone-sensitive breast cancer, you must stop all hormonal therapies at least one week before starting the trial, except for certain medications.
 If you have castrate-resistant prostate cancer, you may continue hormone therapy during the trial.

-Is PM14 generally safe for humans?
+Is there any evidence suggesting that PM14 is likely to be safe for humans?

 This trial is for adults over 18 with advanced solid tumors where no cure exists.
 It's specifically for those with certain gastrointestinal cancers, sarcomas, or tumors linked to BRCA mutations, among others.
 Participants should be in relatively good health (ECOG ≤1) and have had a limited number of prior chemotherapy treatments.